 Don’t forget, however, that too much fluoride is detrimental.
-Dr. Franklin Hulme can counsel you on the specific dosage of fluoride for your child, taking into account whether your municipal water is fluoridated.
+Dr. Mann can counsel you on the specific dosage of fluoride for your child, taking into account whether your municipal water is fluoridated.

 Even though adults’ teeth have already formed, fluoride assists in remineralizing weakened enamel to a degree.
 This powerful mineral is applied to teeth during thorough dental cleanings at The Yuma Dentist and daily with fluoride toothpaste.

 Bacteria that causes enamel-destroying plaque love a steady diet of sugar – from soda, candy, and even fruit juices.
 When enamel wears away, the teeth become vulnerable to decay, cracks, and discoloration.

 Sugary foods that are especially harmful are those that get trapped in the spaces between teeth and the miniature pits and cracks in the molars.
 Candies that are chewy or hard can lodge in these spaces and allow for the adverse sugar to have direct contact with enamel until brushing occurs.
 Sticky candy can also damage braces and retainers.
 More than one retainer has fallen prey to sticky caramel or hard taffy.

 Be sure to brush after each meal and before bed.
 In addition, remember to floss or use a water irrigating method to dislodge food particles trapped in spaces.
 By eating well, brushing properly, flossing regularly, and avoiding foods that stick to your teeth, you can have a beautiful smile for life.
 (And, hopefully, the physical stamina to complement that pleasing smile and the energy to enjoy both.)